Financing your future?

 Companies need capital to grow.
 But backing a venture is a big decision — a risky one — and investors don’t fund deals without first doing their homework.
 For any financing event, public or private, investors not only look closely at how you plan to grow the business but also how you’re managing it now.
 This includes tax compliance and audit histories.
 Follow these best practices to present your business in the best light to investors.

-Growth-focused businesses tend to underestimate the impact of sales tax on company valuation.
+It’s easy to underestimate the impact of sales tax on company valuation, especially for a growth-focused business like yours.
 Understandably, your focus is on what you think investors want to hear — revenue projections, market opportunities, new product offerings — the secret sauce that makes your venture a smart bet.
 But business investment is a lot like home buying; fancy interior features don’t mean much if your foundation is faulty.
-That includes shoring up tax compliance advises financial consultant and strategist Lisa Serwin.
+That includes shoring up tax compliance, advises Lisa Serwin, financial consultant and strategist at Nina Capital.
 “If there is a funding round, company sale, or IPO, being clean and consistent and having an auditable record is of the utmost importance,” says Serwin.
-Poor sales tax management practices or unfavorable audit outcomes can impact valuation, jeopardize funding, or even nullify deals.

-It’s important to assess changes in your business that could lead to changes in your sales tax obligations, especially in light of new economic nexus laws now in effect in more than 40 states.
-These laws were rapidly adopted following the Supreme Court decision in South Dakota v.
+It’s important to assess changes in your business that could lead to changes in your sales tax obligations, especially in light of economic nexus laws now in effect in every state with a sales tax plus Puerto Rico, Washington, D.C., and some localities in Alaska.
+These laws were rapidly adopted following the 2018 Supreme Court decision in South Dakota v.
 Wayfair, Inc., which overruled the physical presence requirement in favor of allowing states to require businesses to register, collect, and remit sales tax on remote sales if certain sales volume or revenue thresholds are met.

 To avoid frequent reassessments of tax risk or, worse, failing an audit altogether, it’s imperative to have a tax compliance plan that scales with your business, factoring in funding rounds, mergers or acquisitions, and growth-related activities, and addressing any new tax responsibilities that result from those activities up front.